jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Splunk_Fixit.md

 10.0.0.8 		158 	2.096%
 192.168.0.10 	158 	2.096%
 ```
-Catch is only TOP 10 listed.
-To show full range use statistics view
+This still shows 3 ip ranges but only TOP 10 listed.
+To show full range use statistics view, result will be same.
 ```
 index=main sourcetype=network_logs
 | dedup SourceIP